SamedKizilhan/resi-flow/README.md

 | Network monitoring | None | EMA-based RTT & loss telemetry |
 | Emergency priority | None | /sos and /location with queue bypass |
 | Simulation | None | Built-in loss/delay injection |

+---

+## Challenges We Overcame

+**Compounding packet loss when simulating on both sides.**
+Our initial approach was to run the loss simulator on both peers simultaneously, assuming each side would independently experience the configured drop rate.
+However, because every packet in our protocol (data chunks, ACKs, NACKs, heartbeats) must survive two independent probabilistic drop decisions — one on the sender and one on the receiver — the effective end-to-end loss was far higher than intended.
+For example, setting 50% loss on both sides resulted in an observed loss closer to 75%, because a packet had to get through both coin-flips to count as delivered.
+This caused `sendfile` to time out even on small files, since ACKs were being dropped just as aggressively as data packets.
+We resolved this by applying the simulator on one side only, which kept the observed loss in line with the configured value and made the demo reproducible.